vidit-agarwal/Vihaan2017/README.md

 1) IF the blood is transfused to recipient than another node will be generated with recipent details and transfused area name iddicating blood has been used.

 ### IoT work
-1) IoT  is used for atentication of donor and
+1) IoT  is used for autaentication of donor and ID generation at blood donation camp.
+1) IoT devices also check units and update the block chain.
+1) At recipient id of recipient  will be checked and block chain will be updated again.